How Does Probate Affects Tenants-in-Common Property?

 Otherwise, it would go to the decedent's heirs at law.
 These are individuals who stand to inherit from a decedent in the absence of a will.
 Although it varies by state law, spouses and children are usually first in line to inherit.
 If the decedent failed to make a will, his portion of the tenant-in-common property would pass according to these rules, called laws of intestacy.

-But which state law will govern?
+Which state law will govern?
 If the tenant-in-common property isn't real estate, the intestacy laws of the state where the decedent lived at the time of death will govern.
 If the tenant-in-common property is real estate, the intestacy laws of the state where the real estate is located will govern, even if they're different from the laws of the state in which the decedent died.

 The bottom line is that if you hold title to the property this way, you will end up with a new tenant—whoever inherited the other tenant's share.
 You could find yourself owning property with a complete stranger.